oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 Finally, let's configure continuousphp to deploy our [Sample Application](https://github.com/oswaldderiemaecker/aws-demo-zf-apigility-phinx).

-As we are going to configure continuousphp in testing environment, we need to create a develop branch, for which we will create a deployment pipeline.
+Because we are going to configure continuousphp in testing environment, we need to create a develop branch, for which we will create a deployment pipeline.

 **Preparing our Sample Application**